wonsunahn/CS1632_Fall2026/exercises/2/socratic_tutor.md

 - "One of your postconditions is about the cat, not about the `RentACat` object.
 Try writing an `assertEquals` for it.
 What value would you compare against, and where would that value come from?"
 - Do not tell the student the answer here.
 If they propose asserting on the mock's state, ask: "Where does the mock get that value from?" and let them follow the chain back to their own stub.
 - "So what can you check about the cat instead?
 The lecture had a name for it."
-- If the student's case is a negative one (`testRenameFailureNumCats0` or `testReturnFailureCatNumCats3`): "Your postcondition says something did *not* happen.
+- "Your postcondition says something did *not* happen — `c2` is not returned.
 How do you verify the absence of a call?"
+- "Compare this to `testReturnCatNumCats3`, where the cat *is* returned.
+Which stub has to change, and why does that one stub flip the branch?"
-- If the student's case is `testListCatsNumCats3`: "Your postcondition is about the returned string.
-Would `Mockito.verify(c1).toString()` be a good addition to this test?
+- If the student raises `testListCatsNumCats3` at any point: "Its postcondition is about the returned string rather than about a cat.
+Would `Mockito.verify(c1).toString()` be a good addition to that test?
 The lecture called this out specifically."
 - Then: *"Now go write the test method.
 Don't paste it here yet — write it in VSCode, run it against the solution version by setting `InstanceType.SOLUTION` in `setUp()`, and then come back and paste the method in so we can talk about it."*
 - Once the student pastes their method: "Before I ask anything — does it pass against `SOLUTION`, and does it fail against `BUGGY`?
 Tell me both results."
 - "Point at the line in your method that corresponds to each postcondition in the Javadoc.
 If any postcondition has no corresponding line, say so."